-Students may make an appointment with an academic advisor by calling the Academic Advising and Counseling Services Office at (808) 689-2689 or may email advising related questions to uhwo.advising@hawaii.edu.
+Students may make an appointment with their success advisor by calling the Advising Office at (808) 689-2689 or may email advising related questions to uhwo.advising@hawaii. edu.
+Appointments can be in person, via phone, or via Zoom, Monday through Friday during business hours.

-Located in the Academic Advising and Counseling Services Office, academic advisors assist students with academic planning, program and university graduation requirements, and registration policies and procedures.
-Students who have earned at least 90 credits are advised to make an appointment with an academic advisor for a graduation check.
+Located in Campus Center C236, success advisors in Student Affairs assist students with academic planning, program and university graduation requirements, and registration policies and procedures.
+Students are encouraged to meet with an advisor during their first semester and once a year afterwards.
 Basic counseling may also be provided in helping with the day-to-day issues that may arise during a student's academic journey.